In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 Precision Loose Ring

-The Precision mouthpiece is a combination of a generous round curve to the branches of the mouthpiece small non invasive joints and an Oval Lozenge that is rounded on the roof of the mouth and Oval on the tongue side The feel for the Horse and into the Riders hand is one of encouraging the Horse forward into the bit but when it gets there they should lighten up and flex to the Riders signals Very useful for Horses that need The confidence to go forward into the action of the Bit Can be a bit inflexible when they reach the end of the Rein Need clear signals from the Bradoon with out any restriction or Pinch |
+The Precision mouthpiece is a combination of a generous round curve to the branches of the mouthpiece small non invasive joints and an Oval Lozenge that is rounded on the roof of the mouth and Oval on the tongue side The feel for the Horse and into the Riders hand is one of encouraging the Horse forward into the bit but when it gets there they should lighten up and flex to the Riders signals Very useful for Horses that need

 |